 Typically a cytokine storm is a result of some other immune-disrupting activity in the body.
 Storms can be caused by infections, autoimmune conditions, or other diseases.
 Cytokine storms may also occur after treatment with some types of immunotherapy.

-There has been a renewed interest in cytokine storms emerging from the ongoing COVID-19 infection.
+There has been a renewed interest in cytokine storms emerging from the ongoing pandemic.
 This is because the main health issues and reactions of the virus are not actually brought on by the virus itself, but by our bodies' excessive immunological response to the infected organs - a.k.a. the cytokine storm.

 Cytokine Storm Symptoms